 It also allows us to interpret its meaning, characters, framing in aesthetic currents and artistic movements.

-In this detail of a painting by Thomas the brushstrokes and colors are closely related to the period and artistic current and reflect the nostalgia of the portrayed.
+In this detail of a painting by Thomas Gainsborough the brushstrokes and colors are closely related to the period and artistic current and reflect the nostalgia of the portrayed.
 Mrs. Sheridan.

-Symbolic analysis and iconography
+Symbolic analysis in art and iconography

 The symbolic analysis is particularly important in relation to works of art produced within the framework of Western Christian art.